George H. Hume

 George H. Hume is an American heir, businessman and philanthropist.
 He serves as president and chief executive officer of Basic American Foods, the world's largest producer of dried onion, garlic and potato products.
 He served as president of the San Francisco Opera Association from 2006 to 2013, and currently serves as its vice chairman.

 Biography

 Early life

 Hume is the son of Jaquelin H. Hume, the co-founder of Basic American Foods, and Caroline Howard Hume, a philanthropist.
 He has a brother, William J. Hume, and two sisters, Patricia Highberg and Carol Tolan.

 He graduated from Yale University in New Haven, Connecticut and received a J.D. and M.B.A. from Stanford University in Stanford, California.

 Career

 He started his career as a consultant for McKinsey & Company for three years.
 He then joined his family business, Basic American Foods.
 He serves as president and chief executive officer of Basic American Foods.
-It is the world's largest producer of dried onion and garlic as well as potato products (used primary for instant mashed potatoes).
+It is the world's largest producer of dried onion and garlic as well as potato products (used primarily for instant mashed potatoes).